Post-selection inference for e-value based confidence intervals: Confidence intervals obtained via e-values (e-CIs)

-\begin{definition} We define an \underline{e-CI} as a CI that is constructed from a family of e-values, \((E(\theta))\), as follows: for each \(\alpha \in [0, 1)\).
-Hence, \(E\) is the family of e-values associated with e-CIs formed by \(C\). \end{definition} \begin{proposition} Every e-CI is a valid CI i.e.\ \(C(\alpha)\), as defined in \eqref{eqn:ECI}, is a \((1 - \alpha)\)-CI for all \(\alpha \in [0, 1)\). \end{proposition} \begin{proof} To see that \(C(\alpha)\) is a valid CI which covers the true parameter \(\theta^*\) with \(1 - \alpha\) probability, note that \(\prob{\theta^* \not\in C(\alpha)} = \prob{E(\theta^*) \geq 1 / \alpha} \leq \alpha\), where the last inequality is by Markov's inequality. \end{proof} The range of settings and parameters where e-CIs are pertinent have been the target of variety of recent work.
-For example, universal inference \citep{wasserman_universal_inference_2020}, which allows for testing and estimation of certain parameters in nonparametric and high-dimensional settings where the only requirement is having access to the likelihood functions of the universe of distributions.
-In sequential testing and estimation, e-processes, the sequential counterpart of e-values, play a central role in constructing time-uniform versions of CIs, known as confidence sequences \citep{robbins_statistical_methods_1970,howard2020time,howard2021time,waudby-smith_estimating_means_2021,wang_catonistyle_confidence_2022}.
-In fact, many classical statistical tools for constructing CIs are e-CIs, since they are implicitly using e-values or e-processes under the hood e.g.\ likelihood ratio tests and Chernoff methods for deriving concentration inequalities.
-Hence, using e-CIs does not pose a significant restriction on the types of parameters we wish to estimate, nor do they come at a extreme cost in tightness of the constructed CI.
-For example, for bounded random variables, the e-CIs in \citet{waudby-smith_estimating_means_2021} are shown to empirically be the tightest for sequential estimation of the mean.
-To illustrate the prevalence of e-values and e-CIs in existing methods, we will walk through an example of reformulating CIs based on universal inference.
+E-CIs are are referred to ``warranty sets'' by \citet{shafer_testing_betting_2021} in the context of game-theoretic statistics, and \citet{vovk2022confidence} defined a similar notion under the name of an \textit{e-confidence region}, although their version allows for thresholds smaller than 1.
+Recent work has shown that e-CIs are pertinent to or arise naturally in many settings.
+For example, universal inference \citep{wasserman_universal_inference_2020} allows us to construct e-CIs for estimation of certain parameters in nonparametric and high-dimensional settings where the only requirement is having access to the likelihood functions for each null distribution.
+For sequential testing and estimation problems, e-processes, the sequential counterpart of e-values, play a central role in constructing time-uniform versions of CIs, known as confidence sequences \citep{robbins_statistical_methods_1970,howard2021time,waudby-smith_estimating_means_2021,wang_catonistyle_confidence_2022}.
+Further, many classical statistical tools already construct e-CIs, since they are implicitly using e-values or e-processes under the hood e.g.\ likelihood ratio tests and Chernoff methods~\cite{howard2020time}.
+Hence, limiting ourselves to e-CIs does not restrict the regime we may perform efficient inference in.
+In some cases, e-CIs might be the best tool we have for the job.
+For example, when estimating the mean of bounded random variables, the e-CIs in \citet{waudby-smith_estimating_means_2021} are empirically among the tightest known CIs for sequential estimation of the mean; see also \cite{orabona_tight_concentrations_2021}.
+On the other hand, when we are in a setting where e-CIs are not the default choice of CI, one can \textit{calibrate} any CI into an e-CI.
+In fact, we can demonstrate that the BY procedure is a special case of the e-BY procedure through calibration.
+We elaborate on a couple of the aforementioned examples below.